The index of G-transversally elliptic families I: The index class of a family of -transversally elliptic operators

 \subsection{$\k$-theory Multiplicity}

 In the present paragraph, we shall only need the bounded version of the index class.
 Recall that we also have the index class $\ind(P)$ in $\k\k(C^*G,C(B))$ obtained by forgetting the $G$-action on $C^*G$.
-For any irreducible unitary representation $V$ of $G$, we now define a class $m_P(V) \in \k (B) $ corresponding to the multiplicity of $V$ in the index class $\ind(P)$, and prove its compatibility with a second definition using the obvious cup-product.
+For any irreducible unitary representation $V$ of $G$, we now define a class $m_P(V) \in \k (B) $ corresponding to the multiplicity of $V$ in the index class $\ind(P)$, and prove its compatibility with a second definition using the obvious Kasparov's intersection product.